Miku-91/rsschool-cv/cv.md

 No experience at the moment

 ## Education:
 I read books on the specialty and watch educational videos on Udemy

+## Languages:
+* Native Russian
+* English(a1-a2) actively studying.